Opening Doors to the Future

 for Breast Cancer Survivors in the Rogue Valley

-Riding Beyond is a free program for women experiencing the rigors of breast cancer treatment, to revitalize the whole person emotionally, physically, and spiritually, through carefully designed, guided interactions with horses.
+Riding Beyond is a free opportunity for women experiencing the rigors of breast cancer treatment to experience the liberating magic of horses, to revitalize their whole person emotionally, physically, and spiritually, through carefully designed, guided interactions with horses.
 Exercises in four sessions improve blood circulation and oxygenation, respiration and blood pressure, as well as balance, strength, and endurance.
 Activities include poetry, story telling, music and powerful exercises to refresh body, mind and spirit, literally opening new neural pathways, based on cutting edge brain research.

 A Snapshot of a Morning at Riding Beyond (by a participant)